American Elements: Educational programs

 In 2006, the company established the not-for-profit American Elements Academics & Periodicals Department.
-The department provides information on (1) the ways elemental advanced materials are used, (2) global issues affecting the mining and production of the elements and (3) ways to improve the teaching of science at all grade levels.
+This department provides information on (1) the ways elemental advanced materials are used, (2) global issues affecting the mining and production of the elements and (3) ways to improve the teaching of science at all grade levels.
 Since its founding, the department has sponsored thousands of conferences on materials science, the elements, mining, and physics.
 In 2011, it co-sponsored, along with the National Science Foundation, a four-part PBS Nova television series on materials science called "Making Stuff".
 The department promotes improved transparency in global metal markets.
 It believes future global rare-earth prices tend to move upward or downward in reaction to China's then-projected GDP (gross domestic product).
 The company publishes an annual Endangered Elements List naming that year's top five elements that, due to their geopolitical scarcity, pose a threat to the future of American high-technology manufacturing.